ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

     ```
     {:pre}

-    You can check the contents of an YAML file by running `cat <FILENAME_WITH_EXTENSION>' command in the Shell.
+    You can check the contents of any YAML file by running `cat <FILENAME_WITH_EXTENSION>' command in the Shell.

 3. Deploy the Bookinfo application in the `bookinfo` project by applying the bookinfo.yaml file on to the {{site.data.keyword.openshiftshort}} cluster.
 This deploys both the v1 and v2 versions of the app,